PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `343 passed in 18.16s`, plus the branch-changed broad related suite with `1689 passed in 24.15s`.

+The earlier boundary-input normalization call now also retains its existing one-counter dictionary as `_terminal_boundary_input_normalization_stats`.
+Together with the already captured final occurrence, both production calls now retain raw results independently.
+Owner behavior, live Session LayoutState, diagnostics, terminal-softmax/boundary-channel-slice neighbors, final- convergence boundaries, and TensorFlow-free behavior are unchanged.

+This checkpoint passes the focused two-occurrence/terminal-neighbor gate with `360 passed in 18.72s`, plus the branch-changed broad related suite with `1719 passed in 24.61s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.